zsoltsarosi/covid19tracker-frontend/assets/text/information.md

 * UNICEF [www.unicef.org](https://www.unicef.org/)

 Data shown in this app is based on the data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

+The information contained in this app is for interest only.
+All information in this app is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind.

+Certain links in this app connect to other websites maintained by third parties over whom PwC has no control.
+Creators of this app make no representations as to the accuracy or any other aspect of information contained in other websites.